Skip to content

 """Cloud-Optimised GeoTIFF writer.

-driver.
-COG is the standard cloud-native format for raster data:
+the canonical COG writer.
+COG is the standard cloud-native format for

-internally tiled, internally overviewed, and indexable by HTTP range
+raster data: internally tiled, internally overviewed, and indexable by

 Args: